What is TOGAF? TOGAF: The Open Group Architecture Framework

 ToGAF is a comprehensive framework for enterprise architecture that defines how an organization should develop and manage its information systems.
 Within the Enterprise Continuum, the 10 phases of the TOGAF are designed to help businesses develop an Information System in an open, accountable, and business-centric way.

-Requirements Management: This phase ensures that every stage of a TOGAF project is based on and validates, business requirements.
+Requirements Management: This phase ensures that every stage of a TOGAF project is based on and validates business requirements.
 Requirements are identified, stored, and fed into and out of the relevant ADM phases, which dispose of, address, and prioritize requirements.

 Phase A: Architecture Vision: Businesses must –

-Set the scope, constraints, and expectations for a TOGAF project.
+- Set the scope, constraints, and expectations for a TOGAF project.

-Create the Architecture Vision.
+- Create the Architecture Vision.

-Identify stakeholders.
+- Identify stakeholders.

-Validate the business context and create the Statement of Architecture Work.
+- Validate the business context and create the Statement of Architecture Work.

-Obtain approvals.
+- Obtain approvals.

 Phase B: Business Architecture

-The fundamental organization of a business, embodied in
+- The fundamental organization of a business, embodied in

-and the principles governing its design and evolution
+its business processes and people, their relationships to each other and the environment, and the principles governing its design and evolution

-Shows how the organization meets its business goals
+- Shows how the organization meets its business goals

 Phase C: Information Systems Architectures

-The fundamental organization of an IT system, embodied in
+- The fundamental organization of an IT system, embodied in

-relationships to each other and the environment, and the principles governing its design and evolution
+- The major types of information and applications that process them relationships to each other and the environment, and the principles governing its design and evolution

-Shows how the IT systems meets the business goals of the enterprise
+- Shows how the IT systems meets the business goals of the enterprise

 Phase D Technology Architecture